ScepticalRabbit/zigcython/README.md

 # zigcython
 A minimal working example linking Python to Zig through Cython to send numpy arrays to Zig.
-For now it can deal with 1D numpy arrays
+For now it can deal with 1D numpy arrays but I will be extending this in the future for multi-dimensional arrays and structs.

 ## Running the Example